-Lake O' the Pines is a multipurpose water resource project constructed and operated by USACE for the purpose of flood risk management and water supply, with added authorization for recreation and fish and wildlife programs.
+Lake O' the Pines and Ferrells Bridge Dam is a multipurpose water resource project constructed and operated by USACE for the purpose of flood risk management and water supply, with added authorization for recreation and fish and wildlife programs.
 Environmental stewardship, though not listed as a primary project purpose, is a major responsibility and inherent mission in the administration of federally owned lands.

-Lake O' the Pines was created by the construction of the Ferrell's Bridge Dam on the Big Cypress Bayou approximately 81 miles upstream from the Red River.
-The reservoir is part of the comprehensive plan for the control of floods on Red River below Denison Dam, Oklahoma and Texas.
-The project was authorized by the Flood Control Act of 1946.
+Lake O' the Pines was created by the construction of the Ferrells Bridge Dam on the Big Cypress Bayou approximately 81 miles upstream from the Red River.
+The reservoir is part of the comprehensive plan for the control of floods within the Red River basin below Denison Dam, Oklahoma and Texas.
+The project was authorized as the Ferrells Bridge Dam and Reservoir by the Flood Control Act of 1946, but the name of the project was officially changed to Lake O' the Pines and Ferrells Bridge Dam in 1958.
 Additional purposes of both recreation and water supply were added during construction.

 The bayou has a length of 140 miles and a total drainage area of 850 square miles above the dam site which is approximately 30 percent of the drainage area of Cypress Creek and approximately 3 percent of the drainage area of the Red River below Denison Dam, excluding the Ouachita-Black River Basin.
-Since impoundment, Lake O' The Pines has prevented flooding on Cypress Creek, Caddo Lake, and Twelve Mile Bayou.
-Stages also were lowered on Red River from Shreveport, Louisiana.

-An additional benefit accruing from Lake O' The Pines is the utilization of water impounded therein to provide municipal and industrial water supplies to the cities of Longview, Jefferson, Ore City, Daingerfield, Avinger, Lone Star, and Hughes Springs, and Southwestern Electric Power Company (Hallsville, Texas).
-The Northeast Texas Municipal Water District (NETMWD) is the state agency created by the Texas legislature to administer the water supply features of the project
+An additional benefit accruing from Lake O' The Pines is the storage of water for municipal and industrial uses.
+The Northeast Texas Municipal Water District (NETMWD) is the state agency created in 1953 by the Texas legislature to administer the water supply features of the project.
+The NETMWD has a mission "to develop and deliver an adequate water supply to cities and industries in Northeast Texas."

-The reservoir supplies water to the Northeast Texas Municipal Water District; provides flood protection to the city of Jefferson, Texas, Shreveport, Louisiana and the Red River; and provides recreational space.
-In 1953, the NETMWD, who now owns the water rights for Lake O' the Pines, was created with the intent of locally sponsoring Lake O' the Pines and with a mission "to develop and deliver an adequate water supply to cities and industries in Northeast Texas."
 The NETMWD currently supplies ten local communities with 8 million gallons of treated water per day.
 In March 2001 an easement was granted to the city of Longview, Texas to construct, operate and maintain a water intake structure and pipeline for the purpose of transporting raw water from Lake O' the Pines to treatment facilities in Longview.
-The intake plant which was subsequently built has the capacity to deliver 35 million gallons of water per day.
+The intake plant has the capacity to deliver 35 million gallons of water per day.
 The city of Longview estimates they use 20,000 acre feet of water per year from the lake.
-Lake O' the Pines is a source of water for cities and towns in the region, numerous rural water districts. and several steel manufacturer and electricity generators.
-Additionally Lake O' the Pines provides water for local timber and agricultural production as well as meeting irrigation needs.
-Electric power for the region is supplied by two providers: Southwestern Electric Power Company (SWEPCO) and Upshur Rural Electric Cooperative.